CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 # The programmer's Notepad++ (no plugin conflicts setup)

-The full-feature Notepad++ setup with some scripts collections from other repositories and installed plugins that does not have the conflicts.
+The full-feature Notepad++ setup with some scripts collections from other repositories and installed plugins with stable releases (x64) that does not have the conflicts.
 Hit the `Ctrl+Shift+Alt+M` to read this file in the editor.

 ## Installation